AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/DescribeInvocations.md

 Default value: Base64. |
 |IncludeOutput|Boolean|No|false|Specifies whether to return the command outputs in the response.

 -   true: returns the command outputs.
-When this parameter is set to true, you must specify at least one of the following parameters: `InvokeId` and `InstanceId`.
+When this parameter is set to true, you must specify `InvokeId`, `InstanceId`, or both of them.
 -   false: does not return the command outputs.

 Default value: false. |